ICanHelpYouWithThat/site/README.md

 Simple UI with a few screens that have simple forms to enter in data
-- JavaScript - Angular2/React front-end
+- HTML - JavaScript - Simple UI - Angular2/React/JQuery front-end

 Simple Services which will read, update, create data about the individual user, organization, event
-- Node Services, PHP
+- NodeJS

 Simple Datastore which will store user info, organization info, event info which requires skill and relationship between user and event skills.
-- Simple MariaDB or MongoDB
+- MySQL DB

+Location Google Apps